-In Geneva, close to the French border, 10,000 scientists built a 27-kilometre underground tunnel with gigantic digital cameras that capture millions of collisions a second, connected thousands of kilometres of wire and hundreds of computers.
-This is the Large Hadron Collider (LHC) – the biggest scientific instrument ever built – the biggest particle accelerator on earth and the most expensive at 10 billion Euros plus 1 billion a year in running costs.
+In Geneva, close to the French border, 10,000 scientists built a 27-kilometre underground tube with gigantic digital cameras connected to 1000’s of kilometres of wire and 100’s of computers that capture millions of collisions a second.
+This is the Large Hadron Collider (LHC).
+The biggest scientific instrument ever built.
+The biggest particle accelerator on earth and the most expensive at 10 billion Euros plus 1 billion a year in running costs.

 The LHC was built to help scientists:

 - Understand how the universe grew out of the Big Bang.

 - Learn what the universe is made of, how it behaves, and how to predict its future.

 - Learn more about black holes by using the LHC for simulation.

 - Reveal extra dimensions of space, beyond the three we currently see.